How I Paid For Part Of My Cruise To The Arctic Circle With Rewards | Bankrate

-I just finished a 12-night cruise to the Arctic Circle — Here’s how I paid for part of my trip with credit card rewards
+How I paid for part of my cruise to the Arctic Circle with rewards

 The Bankrate promise